 Civilization’s success in achieving its raison d’être — its “reason for being” — leaves us somewhat confused about life’s meaning and purpose.
 To remedy this, we imagine approaches to life that promise a more balanced life, such as letting go, love and kindness, and so on.
 Alas, it is only in the journey that it can happen.
 Not just talking the talk, but also walking the walk.
-However, we fear “walking the walk” until we feel certain it will be worth our effort, and so we wait for the right moment… typically, that is always ‘tomorrow’.
+However, we fear “walking the walk” until we feel certain it will be worth our effort, and so we wait for the right moment… typically, that is frequently ‘tomorrow’.

 A Journey for Body and Mind

 The following are a few ways to put one foot in front of the other.
-No matter how you plan it, chapter 64 reminds us, thousand mile journey begins below our feet.
+No matter how you plan it, chapter 64 reminds us, A thousand mile journey begins below our feet.
 Naturally, these are also superb ways to explore and cultivate Buddha’s Middle Path (p.604): Right Comprehension, Right Resolution, Right Effort, Right Thought, Right State of Peaceful Mind.

 I’ve been blowing Zen for 40 years, and like yoga, have found it to be more all encompassing than I can honestly describe.
 To be sure, reality is more awesome than we can possibly describe, and when attempted, it always becomes hyperbole.
-Take a look… Google, Blowing Zen: Expanded Edition: One Breath One Mind.
+Take a look… google [Blowing Zen: Expanded Edition: One Breath One Mind].
 To hear it, search for Honkyoku on YouTube.

 Buddha’s Four Noble Truths

 I review these each morning during headstand, which seems to help their insight permeate my subconscious feeling mind continually throughout the day.